Construction activities for this project are underway!

 On the weekend of March 7, 2020, our team posted door-to-door notices for adjacent residents informing them about the upcoming project (that flier is posted below).

-A postcard will be mailed to a larger geographic area to also inform residents in the surrounding neighborhoods.
-Please sign up for updates using the email address listed at the bottom of this page.
+A postcard was mailed to a larger geographic area to also inform residents in the surrounding neighborhoods.

-This year, we’ll reconstruct 2000 East from Parleys Canyon Boulevard to the city limit with Millcreek.
+This year, we are reconstructing 2000 East from Parleys Canyon Boulevard to the city limit with Millcreek.
 The pavement surface, sidewalks, curb, and gutter will be upgraded, and a new street design to improve travel conditions for people walking and biking will also be implemented.

 Email “Updates” to 2000East@slcgov.com to receive notifications about our progress until we reach project completion.